dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Snippets.md

 Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.

-For example, we often type the `if...else` structure.
-In HBuilderX, you can directly generate the corresponding code structure by hitting `ife` and enter.
+For example, we often use `if...else` conditional-statement.
+HBuilderX can create the corresponding code pattern by enter `ife`.

-input `ife`
+Enter `ife`

 <img src="/static/snapshots/tutorial/snippets_3.png" style="zoom: 90%;" />

-Generate if structure after carriage return.
+Generate if..else structure after carriage return.

 <img src="/static/snapshots/tutorial/snippets_4.png" style="zoom: 90%;" />